jython/book/sandbox/concurrency.rst

 test_list_jy (if I recall correctly), then plug in the below functions.

-Mutable collection types:

-list
-dict
+Immutable collection types like frozenset and tuple -- not to mention unicode and str -- are simple.
+They have no thread safety issues.
+This is even true of ``unicode`` objects: while they do have internal mutable state to determine if the string contents are in the basic multilingual plane (by far, the most common case), this is not visible to the user and is used only to select if a slower method must be used.

+This is not true of mutable collection types, including:

+  * list (as well as collections.Deque)
+  * dict (as well as collections.defaultdict)
-set
+  * set

-``dict`` and ``set`` are concurrent collections; both are internally implemented such that use a ``ConcurrentHashMap``.
+``dict`` and ``set`` are concurrent collections; both are internally implemented such that they use a ``ConcurrentHashMap``.

 Weakly consistent iteration
 No synchronization!
 No synchronization overhead!